tnentwig/WebVisu/README.md

 | ActiveX-Element<sup>2</sup>   | :collision:           |

 ## Meaning of the marks
 :heavy_check_mark: : Fully implemented
 :heavy_minus_sign: : Currently not supported
 :wrench: : Currently in progress

-## Comments
-<sup>1</sup>: It may take a longer time to load WMF files.
-<sup>2</sup>: Is no longer supported in modern browsers.
+:collision: : Is no longer supported in modern browsers